kaoudis/vulnparty-js/README.md

   timestamp: '2022-09-15T00:55:52.171Z' }
 ```

-Curl client output:
+Oh no!
+An error!?

+The ECONNREFUSED in the server log doesn't mean the vulnparty server is broken,
+rather that it did exactly what you told it to - make an HTTP GET request to
+127.0.0.1 and then proxy back the response to you.
+The error is that nothing is
+running on the default port for Axios on your local machine.
+Since this request was
+to an IP in one of the "private" ranges, the `/private` endpoint tried to make it on
+your behalf and has now told you that it couldn't connect to anything running there.

+Curl client output (followed by curl closing the connection to vulnparty):
 ```
 attempting to request (private=true) 'nextRequest' location 127.0.0.1
 ```

-Oh no!
-An error!?

-The ECONNREFUSED doesn't mean the vulnparty server is broken, rather that it did exactly
- what you told it to - make an HTTP GET request to 127.0.0.1 and then proxy back the
-response to you.
-The error is that nothing is running on the default port for Axios
-on your local machine.
-Since this request was to an IP in one of the "private" ranges,
-the `/private` endpoint went ahead and tried to make it on your behalf and has now told
-you that it couldn't connect to anything running there.

 #### Getting started attacking the `/private` endpoint
 Let's say we are interested in tricking the `/private` endpoint into making a request